dbp/website/src/apple/index.md

 ## About the Campion Apple 16

 The Apple 16 is a 15ft 10in lug-yawl designed by Tom Dunderdale of [Campion Boats](http://www.campionboats.co.uk/).
-The [official webpage](http://www.campionboats.co.uk/details.html) has quite a bit of information about the Apple 16, but it's sometimes hard to follow (particularly, there are many links that are not styled as links!
-And other links that are only images...).
+The [official webpage](https://www.campionboats.co.uk/apple16.html) is a bit spare.

 To buy plans, email Tom: [td@campionboats.co.uk](mailto:td@campionboats.co.uk), you can find the current plan prices here: [http://www.campionboats.co.uk/prices.html](http://www.campionboats.co.uk/prices.html).
 Tom is very responsive over email, so getting the plans is very easy (note the three options: the plain Apple 16, as described on this website, is the Apple AHL there; the Apple 16 plan set is the regular Apple includes plans for the gaff cutter, and the Swedish Apple has more planks).